Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Even a pothole is part of the road forward.

-Actors are hired not for neutrality but to have an opinion.
+Actors are hired not for neutrality or obedience but to have an opinion.

 Don’t limit yourself by underestimating how good it can get- or how quickly that can happen.